fsharp/fsharp.org/about/learning.md

 headline: Learning F#
 ---

-To learn F# use one of the free online tutorials or books below.
+To learn F# use one of the free online resources or books below.

 ### [F# for Fun and Profit](http://fsharpforfunandprofit.com/)